kevinolega/callcentertrainingtips/6wel/guidelines/self-correction.md

 The sentence is in the active voice when the subject is the doer of the action.

-I wote my ideas in my notebook.
+I wrote my ideas in my notebook.

 I did the work.